fstagni/2025_Rucio_Workshop/slides.md

 (a somewhat personal take)

-- We kept doing 2-days hackathons every quarter
-  - if not during workshops, at CERN, and with good participation
-- DIRAC v8 kept receiving updates, but most of them were "for DiracX"
+Notable points:
 - In April 2025 LHCb moved the production setup to DIRAC v9 and DiracX 0.0.1 alpha versions
-- We kept postponing "real" releases for excellent technical reasons, until last week, when we tagged the first non-alpha versions of v9 and DiracX
+- 2 weeks ago we finally tagged the first non-alpha versions of v9 and DiracX

 ---
 layout: top-title